mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ## NOTE: Security

-Unfortunately some or all of the recent CVEs affecting HTTP boot (which perhaps most importantly render it vulnerable to MITM attacks by an attacker on your network) almost certainly apply to the EDK-2-derived HTTP boot drivers which are currently shipped with OpenCore.
+Unfortunately, some or all of the recent CVEs affecting HTTP boot will almost certainly apply to the EDK-2-derived HTTP boot drivers which are currently shipped with OpenCore.
+Perhaps most importantly, these vulnerabilities render HTTPS boot vulnerable to MITM attacks, by an attacker on your network.
 The drivers shipped with OpenCore will be updated after fixes have appeared in the EDK-2 code.